LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_LivePersonAgentEscalation.md

     - **Integration Name**: Enter the name of integration.
 Enter a name that's meaningful (it describes well the integration's purpose), concise, and follows a consistent pattern.
 This helps with organization, and it makes it easier for bot developers to work with the integration during bot development.
     - **Response Data Variable Name**: Enter the name of the response data variable.
     - **Integration Type**: Select LivePerson Agent Escalation.
-    - **Agent Skill Name**: Enter the name of the skill to which to transfer the conversation.
-The skill is defined in LiveEngage.
     - **Agent Skill Name**: Enter the name of the agent skill to which to transfer the conversation.
 The skill is defined in LiveEngage.
 Entering the name provides you with something display-friendly and "readable" by which to readily understand which skill is being used (since the skill ID is a number).
     - **Agent Skill Id**: Specify the ID of the skill to which to transfer the conversation.
 The skill is defined in LiveEngage.
 Here you can specify the ID using a bot context variable like `{$botContext.skillId}`, or you can enter a direct, numeric value.